microsoft/tilecode/board.md

 - each tile can be ``painted’’ with **background** art, chosen from a gallery of artwork
 - a tile's background art can be changed during the game

 It’s easy to create your own physical tile map using construction paper (of assorted colors) and scissors, or with color pencils/marks and paper.
-A large set of paper tiles of various colors will allow for a lot of 2D creativity on a table and topic for discussion and collaboration.
+A large set of paper tiles of various colors will allow for a lot of creativity on a table and provide topics for discussion and collaboration.

 ## From Pieces to Sprites